 Overall, Ford Escapes are slightly more prone to problems (most notably, transmission problems) than similar models of similar years.

-The Ford Escape has a total of 4,167 reported issues on CarComplaints.com, with transmission issues accounting for many of those.
-In terms of reliability by model year, the 2006-2009 Ford Escapes have the highest numbers of transmission issues, with many customers reporting needing a new transmission after approximately 80,000 miles.
+The Ford Escape has 4,167 reported issues on CarComplaints.com, with transmission issues accounting for many of those.
+In terms of reliability by model year, the 2006-2009 Ford Escapes have the highest transmission issues, with many customers reporting needing a new transmission after approximately 80,000 miles.